gisaia/arlas_cli/docs/docs/configuration.md

 +-------+------------------------+
 ```

-You can also use the command line itself.

-!!! tip
-    Carefully, you can also edit directly the `${HOME}/.arlas/cli/configuration.yaml` configuration file to update your configurations.

 ## Custom configuration file path

 It is possible to use a different configuration file than the one placed in your home directory (`$HOME/.arlas/cli/configuration.yaml`):